 2. Research:

 Research and plan the flowers you want to grow.
 Consider factors like bloom times, colors, and compatibility.
 Order your seeds and spring planted bulbs (Lillies, gladiolas, dahlias, zinnias etc).
-My preference is to stop into a local Home Depot or nursery to grab them in person.
-This allows you to look through the selection and get a more hands on feel.
+My preference is to stop into a local nursery to grab them in person or consider SEEDSNOW! – The Best Organic High Quality Seed Store:

 3. Clean and prepare:

 Clean your seed area.
 Make an inventory of what you already have and make sure it’s clean and ready to go.
-Having a designated area indoors helps until you can move everything outdoors.
+Furthermore, it may be worth considering a designated area indoors in order to keep everything in the same place and ultimately a little less messy.

 4. Order/purchase seed supplies:

-Order seed starting supplies such as soil, trays, soil blocks etc. Again I’d say to pop into your local nursery or Home Depot to explore the options.
+Order seed starting supplies such as soil, trays and soil blocks etc. Again I’d say to pop into your local nursery or Home Depot to explore the options.
+Alternatively we love this Amazon Favorite: Seed Starter Kit – with grow lights.

 5. Start “cool flower” annuals indoors:

-Start your “cool flower” hardy annuals like sweet peas, snap dragons, bachelor buttons, Larkspur etc
+Early Spring is the perfect time to start your “cool flower” hardy annuals like sweet peas, snap dragons, bachelor buttons, Larkspur.
+Snapdragons are especially cold hardy so these can definitely be started early.

-As you embark on the journey to prepare your cut flower garden, remember that early preparation is the key to a flourishing and vibrant display.
-By choosing the right location, planning your flower selection, enriching the soil, and starting seeds indoors, you set the groundwork for a successful growing season.
-As the first blooms emerge and your garden transforms into a tapestry of colors, the effort invested in the early stages will undoubtedly pay off.
-Embrace the joy of cultivating your cut flower garden, and revel in the beauty it brings to your outdoor space.
+As you embark on the journey to prepare your cut flower garden, keep in mind that early preparation is the key to achieving a flourishing and vibrant display.
+In addition to choosing the right location and planning your flower selection, enriching the soil and starting seeds indoors are crucial steps that will set the groundwork for a successful growing season.
+Ultimately, as the first blooms emerge and your garden transforms before your eyes, you will see that all the effort you invested in the early stages will undoubtedly pay off.
+Therefore, embrace the joy of cultivating your cut flower garden, and truly revel in the beauty it brings to your outdoor space.
+Not only will you enjoy the stunning visuals, but you will also create a peaceful retreat that enhances your overall well-being.

 Happy gardening! x